Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 • some types of snack foods with added seasonings

-Primary Chinese forms of wheat gluten:
+Primary chinese forms of wheat gluten:

 1. Oily/oil fried gluten: Raw gluten that has been torn into small bits, then deep fried into small puffy balls of around 3–5 cm in diameter and sold as "imitation abalone".
 They are golden brown in color, and braised or boiled in a savory soup or stew before eating.
 Larger fried balls of gluten, which may be up to 5 inches in diameter, are sometimes seen in Asian supermarkets.
 These are often stuffed with meat or tofu mixtures and served as a dish called "gluten meatballs" or "gluten stuffed with meat".